Wells Fargo & Company Issues Pessimistic Forecast for Intellia Therapeutics (NASDAQ:NTLA) Stock Price

-Intellia Therapeutics (NASDAQ:NTLA – Get Free Report) had its price target lowered by research analysts at Wells Fargo & Company from $80.00 to $70.00 in a note issued to investors on Monday,Benzinga reports.
-The firm presently has an “overweight” rating on the stock.
-Wells Fargo & Company‘s price target would suggest a potential upside of 399.29% from the stock’s current price.
+Intellia Therapeutics (NASDAQ:NTLA – Free Report) had its target price cut by Wells Fargo & Company from $80.00 to $70.00 in a research note issued to investors on Monday morning,Benzinga reports.
+They currently have an overweight rating on the stock.

-Several other brokerages also recently issued reports on NTLA.
-Evercore ISI upgraded Intellia Therapeutics to a “strong-buy” rating in a research report on Friday, August 9th.
-Barclays cut their target price on shares of Intellia Therapeutics from $76.00 to $55.00 and set an “overweight” rating for the company in a research note on Friday, November 8th.
-Wedbush reiterated a “neutral” rating and issued a $14.00 price target on shares of Intellia Therapeutics in a research report on Monday.
-Citigroup cut their target price on shares of Intellia Therapeutics from $25.00 to $19.00 and set a “neutral” rating on the stock in a research note on Friday, October 25th.
-Finally, Royal Bank of Canada reiterated an “outperform” rating and issued a $54.00 target price on shares of Intellia Therapeutics in a report on Thursday, September 19th.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, eleven have issued a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $53.88.
+Other equities analysts also recently issued research reports about the company.
+StockNews.com raised Intellia Therapeutics to a “sell” rating in a research report on Friday, November 8th.
+Citigroup cut their target price on shares of Intellia Therapeutics from $25.00 to $19.00 and set a “neutral” rating on the stock in a research report on Friday, October 25th.
+Evercore ISI raised shares of Intellia Therapeutics to a “strong-buy” rating in a research report on Friday, August 9th.
+Chardan Capital lifted their price objective on shares of Intellia Therapeutics from $88.00 to $91.00 and gave the company a “buy” rating in a report on Monday.
+Finally, JPMorgan Chase & Co. lowered their target price on Intellia Therapeutics from $61.00 to $55.00 and set an “overweight” rating for the company in a report on Monday, August 12th.
+One analyst has rated the stock with a sell rating, six have given a hold rating, eleven have given a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, Intellia Therapeutics currently has an average rating of “Moderate Buy” and a consensus target price of $54.94.

-Intellia Therapeutics (NASDAQ:NTLA – Get Free Report) last issued its earnings results on Thursday, November 7th.
-The company reported ($1.34) EPS for the quarter, topping the consensus estimate of ($1.37) by $0.03.
-The firm had revenue of $9.10 million during the quarter, compared to analyst estimates of $8.28 million.
-During the same quarter in the previous year, the business posted ($1.38) EPS.
-Intellia Therapeutics’s revenue was down 24.1% compared to the same quarter last year.
-Sell-side analysts predict that Intellia Therapeutics will post -5.13 EPS for the current year.
+Intellia Therapeutics (NASDAQ:NTLA – Get Free Report) last posted its quarterly earnings results on Thursday, November 7th.
+The company reported ($1.34) earnings per share for the quarter, beating the consensus estimate of ($1.37) by $0.03.
+The company had revenue of $9.10 million for the quarter, compared to the consensus estimate of $8.28 million.
+During the same period in the prior year, the firm posted ($1.38) EPS.
+The business’s revenue was down 24.1% on a year-over-year basis.
+On average, equities analysts anticipate that Intellia Therapeutics will post -5.13 earnings per share for the current fiscal year.

-In other news, CAO Michael P. Dube sold 2,012 shares of the business’s stock in a transaction dated Wednesday, October 2nd.
+In other news, CAO Michael P. Dube sold 2,012 shares of the business’s stock in a transaction on Wednesday, October 2nd.
 The shares were sold at an average price of $19.01, for a total transaction of $38,248.12.
-Following the transaction, the chief accounting officer now owns 47,012 shares in the company, valued at approximately $893,698.12.
-The trade was a 4.10 % decrease in their position.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-3.20% of the stock is owned by corporate insiders.
+Following the sale, the chief accounting officer now directly owns 47,012 shares of the company’s stock, valued at $893,698.12.
+The trade was a 4.10 % decrease in their ownership of the stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Corporate insiders own 3.20% of the company’s stock.

-Institutional investors have recently modified their holdings of the company.
-State Street Corp increased its stake in Intellia Therapeutics by 17.9% in the third quarter.
-State Street Corp now owns 5,143,534 shares of the company’s stock valued at $105,700,000 after acquiring an additional 780,754 shares during the period.
-Vanguard Group Inc. lifted its position in Intellia Therapeutics by 8.9% during the 1st quarter.
-Vanguard Group Inc. now owns 9,093,712 shares of the company’s stock worth $250,168,000 after buying an additional 746,263 shares in the last quarter.
-ARK Investment Management LLC grew its holdings in Intellia Therapeutics by 5.7% during the 3rd quarter.
-ARK Investment Management LLC now owns 12,255,440 shares of the company’s stock worth $251,849,000 after acquiring an additional 659,651 shares during the last quarter.
-Federated Hermes Inc. increased its holdings in shares of Intellia Therapeutics by 19.2% in the second quarter.
-Federated Hermes Inc. now owns 2,300,889 shares of the company’s stock valued at $51,494,000 after purchasing an additional 371,189 shares in the last quarter.
-Finally, Two Sigma Advisers LP lifted its stake in shares of Intellia Therapeutics by 33.5% during the third quarter.
-Two Sigma Advisers LP now owns 1,027,617 shares of the company’s stock valued at $21,118,000 after acquiring an additional 257,700 shares during the period.
-Institutional investors and hedge funds own 88.77% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+State Street Corp increased its holdings in shares of Intellia Therapeutics by 17.9% in the third quarter.
+State Street Corp now owns 5,143,534 shares of the company’s stock valued at $105,700,000 after purchasing an additional 780,754 shares during the period.
+Vanguard Group Inc. boosted its position in Intellia Therapeutics by 8.9% in the first quarter.
+Vanguard Group Inc. now owns 9,093,712 shares of the company’s stock valued at $250,168,000 after buying an additional 746,263 shares during the last quarter.
+ARK Investment Management LLC boosted its position in Intellia Therapeutics by 5.7% in the third quarter.
+ARK Investment Management LLC now owns 12,255,440 shares of the company’s stock valued at $251,849,000 after buying an additional 659,651 shares during the last quarter.
+Federated Hermes Inc. increased its holdings in Intellia Therapeutics by 19.2% in the 2nd quarter.
+Federated Hermes Inc. now owns 2,300,889 shares of the company’s stock worth $51,494,000 after buying an additional 371,189 shares during the period.
+Finally, Two Sigma Advisers LP raised its position in Intellia Therapeutics by 33.5% during the 3rd quarter.
+Two Sigma Advisers LP now owns 1,027,617 shares of the company’s stock worth $21,118,000 after buying an additional 257,700 shares during the last quarter.
+Hedge funds and other institutional investors own 88.77% of the company’s stock.

 About Intellia Therapeutics